Does The Breastfeeding Center accept insurance?

 I have an appointment scheduled.
 Should I call my insurance company before my appointment?

-If reimbursement is important to you, then we STRONGLY suggest you call them.
+If 100% coverage, or reimbursement is important to you, then we STRONGLY suggest you call them.
 Just call the phone number on the back of your insurance card and have your insurance ID number ready.
 Some plans will require a pre-certification or gap exception.
 Please review the NWLC Toolkit on breastfeeding care, and DOL FAQs to understand what the law requires your insurance company to cover.

 We suggest that you ASK your insurance company for a list of in-network providers for lactation consultation, if cost is a concern and they are able to provide you with an in-network option you should consider that first.
 However, most will not be able to provide you with a list of any in-network options for lactation care.
 Again, if they do not have in-network providers, the law requires them to cover out-of-network providers fully.
 If you have Aetna, BCBS/Carefirst, or United and they indicate that we are not in-network, please call us or ask to confirm this information with a supervisor.
 The Center is in-network for most, if not all, plans within these networks.